my-cloud/ruthenium/src/ui/README.md

 <td>

 ```
-The data structure for UTXO response
+The UTXO response data structure
   The output index
   The ID of the transaction holding the output